jrodilla/moodle-adaptable_langfiles/readme.txt

 Summary
 -------------------------------------
-This repository includes the Adaptable official language files available in:
+This repository includes the Adaptable official language pack files available in:
+- Català (Spain)
 - English (UK)
 - Spanish (Spain)
-- Català (Spain)

 Installation
 -------------------------------------
 You can upload the files to your moodle site using FTP/SFTP.

-You must create the folders if needed.
+Copy the language folder to moodle_site/themes/adaptable/lang (You must create the folders if needed)

 Version